jjvanzon/JJs-Reference-Architecture/api/sql.md

 [back](.)

 [`SQL`](https://learn.microsoft.com/en-us/training/paths/get-started-querying-with-transact-sql) is a language for data retrieval and manipulation and other actions executed onto a *database*.
+This article describes how we managed [`SQL`](https://learn.microsoft.com/en-us/training/paths/get-started-querying-with-transact-sql) scripts in [`.NET`](table.md#dotnet) projects.

 <h2>Contents</h2>